 What are the cheapest ways to send money home, or from home?

 With a range of ways to send transfer money internationally, it pays to shop around.
 Some providers offer special incentive deals but beware that the fees and charges associated with the currency transfer don’t cancel out the value of a ‘free’ gift.
-See our comparison page to compare Australian banks and other money transfer services.

 Dedicated money transfer companies typically have more competitive exchange rates and less fees than the major banks but make sure your check the fine print because transaction fees can vary, depending on the amount being transferred.
 That means, while that one provider might be best suited to send that birthday money back home to your nephews and nieces (Paypal and Western Union can both be handy for small sums), another might be best for that larger business transaction.